EternityForest/LazyMesh/README.md

         Marks that this packet should be included when counting repeaters.
         Set it if you would repeat the packet or one like it, even if you originated it.

+    1 bit interest bit:
+        If this is set, the node who sent it is directly interested in the channel, not purely just a repeater.
+If first send is also set, it is treated as an implicit ack

     1 bit location enabled
         If this bit is set, repeaters may add location metadata to the packets forwarded to the internet.
 This metadata must be encrypted with the routing ID as the key, meaning nearby people could track you for 1 hour after you get out of range.